Communicating extraterrestrial intelligence (CETI) interaction models based on the Drake Equation: Expected technological `age' gap

 The average interarrival period for a homogenous Poisson process is given by the inverse of the arrival rate, $1/\lambda$.
 Likewise, on average, at least two civilizations will exist at the same time if $L \geq 1/\lambda$.
 Given, equations \ref{little} and \ref{drake}, where $N \geq 2$, the average gap in civilization technological age, $\langle t_{gap} \rangle$ can be approximated by

-Therefore, if $L$ is large compared to $N$ there is likely a large proportion of communicating lifetime of difference between CETIs.
-Likewise if $N$ is relatively large compared to $L$ then there are likely many civilizations whose broadcast epochs are of similar length and they may share some similarity in technological development.
-This could be considered a superficial metric of differential technological advancement though these assumptions beyond the scope of this paper.
+Therefore, CETIs are most likely to have emerged relatively recently to each other, and possibly have a remotely similar level of technological development, if $L$ is small compared to $N$.
+In this case, there are many co-existent CETIs of relatively short lifetime.
+On the other hand, long-lasting CETIs of long $L$ that are fewer in number will more likely have long times between emergence and likely much larger technological gaps.
+Therefore, this measure could be considered a superficial metric of differential technological advancement though these assumptions beyond the scope of this paper.